Christoph Bernhard von Galen: Biography

 Reduced to poverty through the loss of his paternal inheritance, he took holy orders; but this did not prevent him from fighting on the side of Emperor Ferdinand III during the concluding stages of the Thirty Years' War.
 In 1650 he was elected prince-bishop of Münster, succeeding Ferdinand of Bavaria.

 After restoring a degree of peace and prosperity in his principality, Galen had to contend with a formidable insurrection on the part of the citizens of Münster; but in 1661 this was solved by the occupation of the city.
 At the head of the largest ecclesiastical principality of the Holy Roman Empire, the prince-bishop, who maintained a strong army, became an important personage in Europe.
 In 1664, he was chosen one of the directors of the imperial army raised to fight the Turks, but his troops came too late to fight; after the peace which followed the Christian victory at the Battle of St. Gotthard in August 1664, he aided Charles II of England in his Second Anglo-Dutch War with the Dutch, until the intervention of Louis XIV and Frederick William, Elector of Brandenburg compelled him to make a disadvantageous peace in 1666 in Cleve.

 When Galen again attacked the Dutch Republic six years later in the Franco-Dutch War, he was in alliance with Louis XIV, who helped him take Groenlo.
 His troops went more east and north and conquered not only Deventer and Coevorden.
 His army got stuck before the city of Groningen, failing to occupy the coast in the north, because of the deliberate flooding of the fields and marshes that became almost impassible.
 In October 1674 he withdrew his troops from the Dutch Republic and gave up his attempts to restore Catholicism to the Eastern provinces.
 In 1675 he deserted his former ally, and fought for the emperor Leopold I against France.
-In conjunction with Brandenburg and Denmark he attacked Charles XI of Sweden, and conquered the Duchy of Bremen in the Bremen-Verden Campaign during the Swedish-Brandenburg War.
+In conjunction with Brandenburg and Denmark–Norway he attacked Charles XI of Sweden, and conquered the Duchy of Bremen in the Bremen-Verden campaign during the Swedish-Brandenburg War.
 Von Galen died at Ahaus.

-He proved himself anxious to reform the church, although his chief energies were directed to increasing his power and prestige, in the course of which he succeeded in getting rid of foreign armies, occupying Westphalia since the Peace of Westphalia in 1648.
+He proved himself anxious to reform the church, although his chief energies were directed to increasing his power and prestige, in the course of which he succeeded in getting rid of the foreign armies which had been occupying Westphalia since the Peace of Westphalia in 1648.

 In popular culture

-In the Netherlands he carries the nickname "Bommen Berend" ("Bombing Bernard") because he unsuccessfully laid siege to the Dutch city of Groningen using artillery.
+In the Netherlands he carries the nickname "Bommen Berend" ("Bombs Bernard") because he unsuccessfully laid siege to the Dutch city of Groningen using artillery.
 A holiday with this name is still celebrated in the city of Groningen on 28 August to commemorate the breaking of the siege.

-In Dutch legend and lore, he is also said to lead the Wild Hunt.